This post contains affiliate links.

 Recipe tips

-Make Ahead: While the final product is best served immediately, you can always prepare the beets and pâté ahead of time, as well as let the entire assembled Wellington chill for up to 8 hours before cooking.
+Make Ahead: While the final product is best served immediately, you can always prepare the beets and pâté ahead of time and let the entire assembled Wellington chill for up to 8 hours before cooking.

-Leftovers: The leftovers won’t be crispy, but it will still taste delicious a couple days later!
-Cook’s privilege to eat the yummy bits.
+Leftovers: The leftovers won’t be crispy, but they will still taste delicious a couple of days later!
+It’s the cook’s privilege to eat the yummy bits.

 Beet Wellington Sides